Renewable Energy Essay

 Ocean Energy Station

-In this case, sun heat energy can produce thermal energy or wave’s motion produces mechanical energy.
+In this case, the sun’s heat energy can produce thermal energy, or the wave’s motion produces mechanical energy.
 In mechanical energy production, a dam is made, which causes the thermal energy to pass through turbines, producing electrical energy.
-Waves are conserved using float systems, oscillating water system, and channel systems.
-Sun energy is use4d in the production of the thermal energy as well (Pelc and Fujita).
+Waves are conserved using float systems, oscillating water systems, and channel systems.
+Sun energy is used in the production of thermal energy as well (Pelc and Fujita).

 Pros

-It is a renewable source and is reliable and stable energy source (Pelc and Fujita).
+It is a renewable source and is a reliable and stable energy source (Pelc and Fujita).

 Cons